keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
 “Save her!”
 The crow hopped closer, twisting its head at an impossible angle to study the rose.
-Annabeth took a step back.
+Annabeth retreated again.
 </p>

 <p>